vmwarechina/written/raspberrypi.md

 in the end, i used raspbian-lite with lxde, the interface is actually very similar to mate (gnome 3) and seems to be built for lightweightness.

+1.  `sudo apt-get install xinit xserver-org`
+1.  `sudo apt-get install lxde-core`
+1.  `sudo apt-get install lightdm`
+1.  `sudo apt-get install chromium-browser`

-TODO: raspi-config and install instructions for lxde
+# TODO: raspi-config

 once you have everything tweaked to your liking, operating system plus all the application code and configuration, you can save an image of the entire system and create an image that you can then use etcher to copy onto other microsd cards.

-TODO: dd command
+# TODO: dd command

 ### backend server